HNoMS Heimdal (1892): Escort missions and patrols

-During the two months of fighting Heimdal was based at Karlsøy, serving as a guard ship and escorting troopships carrying Norwegian soldiers from the Tromsø area down to the Narvik front.
+During the two months of fighting Heimdal was based at Karlsøy Municipality, serving as a guard ship and escorting troopships carrying Norwegian soldiers from the Tromsø area down to the Narvik front.
 On 17 April she escorted first the steamers Prins Olav (2,147 tons) and Ariadne (2,029 tons) and later the same day two Hurtigruten ships, the 1,489-ton Dronning Maud and the 874-ton Kong Haakon.
 Heimdal repeated this task when she escorted the 921-ton steamship Tordenskjold north from Gisundet to Tromsø on 3 May.
 In this she helped bring forward the troops that were to give the Germans their first serious, if temporary, land defeat of the war.

 While patrolling the sound of Grøtsundet on 29 May Heimdal was attacked by a single Luftwaffe bomber.
 All the bombs missed the ship and failed to explode.

 Carrying the King once again

-After evacuating their headquarters in Molde on 30 April the king and his entourage was moved north on the Royal Navy cruiser HMS Glasgow to Rystraumen in Troms where he boarded his old ship Heimdal once again.
-Heimdal brought the King and his people to Tromsø, from where they moved to Balsfjord where they remained until leaving for the United Kingdom on 7 June.
+After evacuating their headquarters in Molde on 30 April the king and his entourage was moved north on the Royal Navy cruiser HMS Glasgow to Rystraumen in Troms county where he boarded his old ship Heimdal once again.
+Heimdal brought the King and his people to Tromsø, from where they moved to Balsfjord Municipality where they remained until leaving for the United Kingdom on 7 June.